japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

   sender: RpcEndpointRef)
 ----

-When received, BlockManagerMasterEndpoint is requested to <<register, register the BlockManager>> (by the given xref:storage:BlockManagerId.adoc[]).
+When received, BlockManagerMasterEndpoint is requested to <<register, register the BlockManager>> (by the given storage:BlockManagerId.md[]).

-Posted when BlockManagerMaster is requested to xref:storage:BlockManagerMaster.adoc#registerBlockManager[register a BlockManager]
+Posted when BlockManagerMaster is requested to storage:BlockManagerMaster.md#registerBlockManager[register a BlockManager]

 === [[RemoveRdd]] RemoveRdd